manushukla1/AWS-Data-Engineer-Project/README.md

 +------------+ +----------+ +-------------+ +----------------+
 | Upload CSV | ---> | S3 | ---> | Lambda | ---> | S3 (Result)|
 +------------+ +----------+ +-------------+ +----------------+

+How to Deploy
+Create an S3 bucket
+Example: project-1-stg

+Upload your Lambda code

+Go to AWS Lambda Console

+Create a new function (Python runtime)

+Paste lambda_function.py or upload a .zip

+Set up S3 trigger

+Go to the Lambda function > Triggers > Add S3 trigger

+Choose the ObjectCreated event for your bucket

+Attach proper IAM Role

+Use the policy above to allow access to s3:GetObject, s3:PutObject, and s3:ListBucket

+Test by uploading a CSV

+Format as shown above

+View the logs or the result file in S3